US STOCKS-Wall St drops as tight labor market, Fed officials' view fan rate fears

 Both Kansas City Fed leader Esther George and Atlanta President Raphael Bostic on Thursday stressed the central bank's priority to curb stubborn price pressures through policy tightening.

-Traders were almost evenly split on chances of a 25-basis point and a 50-bps rate hike in February, but still see rates peaking at slightly above 5% in June.
+Traders were almost evenly split on chances of a 25-basis point and a 50-bps rate hike in February and now see rates peaking at slightly above 5% in June.
 FEDWATCH

 The more comprehensive nonfarm payrolls report is due on Friday, which would provide further clues on labor demand and the rate hike trajectory.

+Among individual stocks, Tesla Inc TSLA.O dropped 3.3% after December sales of its China-made electric vehicles fell to a five-month low, while Amazon.com Inc AMZN.O, which announced increased layoff plans, reversed premarket gains.

-Among individual stocks, Walgreens Boots Alliance Inc WBA.O dropped 6.7% after the drugstore chain posted a quarterly loss on an opioid litigation charge.
+Walgreens Boots Alliance Inc WBA.O dropped 7.5% after the drugstore chain posted a quarterly loss on an opioid litigation charge.

-Declining issues outnumbered advancers for a 5.18-to-1 ratio on the NYSE and 3.46-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.48-to-1 ratio on the NYSE and a 1.84-to-1 ratio on the Nasdaq.

-The S&P index recorded five new 52-week highs and three new lows, while the Nasdaq recorded 17 new highs and 33 new lows.
+The S&P index recorded seven new 52-week highs and six new lows, while the Nasdaq recorded 35 new highs and 54 new lows.

-(Reporting by Shubham Batra, Bansari Mayur Kamdar and Ankika Biswas in Bengaluru; Editing by Shounak Dasgupta and Arun Koyyur)
+(Reporting by Shubham Batra, Bansari Mayur Kamdar and Ankika Biswas in Bengaluru; Editing by Arun Koyyur and Shounak Dasgupta)

 ((Shubham.Batra@thomsonreuters.com))